 The City Planning Commission will hold public hearings.
 They will either approve, deny, or alter your rezoning.
 They have the right to propose an alternate rezoning than that which you request, and there can be a great deal of back and forth throughout this process.
 As an architect, I provide and present the building design and City Planning may have comments on the zoning proposal or building design.

 There is a high likelihood multiple design iterations will be required throughout the year or two of working on the project.

 If the City Planning Commission approves your rezoning, it then moves on to City Council.
 Once again, they have the ability to approve, deny, or request modifications to your rezoning plan.
 If City Council does not act on the application, their rights are waived, and the City Planning Commission’s decision to approve moves on.

 The mayor’s office will be the final review of the application.
 If they veto, the approval of the City Council can overrule the mayor’s veto with a vote.

 When all is said and done, this will be a lengthy process that will involve a significant financial cost, but the results may be a much more favorable zoning district for your proposed property development.

 Rezoning Concerns and Cautions

 Rezoning is a long, expensive, and complicated process.
 As with any property development, do not go into this without doing your homework.
-Make sure to hire good, trustworthy, and qualified professional.
-The best advice I can give you is to understand that nobody, and I mean nobody, can guarantee you a rezoning application will be approved.
+Make sure to hire good, trustworthy, and qualified professionals.
+The best advice I can give you is to understand that no one, and I mean no one, can guarantee you a rezoning application will be approved.
 If you meet an architect or attorney who tells you they are 100% certain it will be approved, you should find another professional because they are just trying to sell you their services.